AntonioLanderos/tc2037/Evidence2/README.md

 Ruby is a high-level, interpreted programming language designed for simplicity and productivity.
 Its elegant syntax is natural to read and easy to write.
 It supports multiple programming paradigms, including procedural, object-oriented, and functional programming.

 ### The Modeling Technique: Context-Free Grammar (CFG)
 A CFG is a collection of recursive rewriting rules used to generate patterns of strings.
 A CFG consists of a number of productions, each of which states that a certain symbol can be replaced by a sequence of other symbols.
 CFG is powerful enough to describe the syntax of most programming languages, and Ruby is no exception.
+(GeeksforGeeks, 2023a)

 ### Elimination of Ambiguity
 Ambiguity in a grammar means there's more than one way to parse a string according to the grammar.
 This was resolved by refining the production rules such as the `statement_list` to ensure a unique parse tree for every valid string of the language.